navibyte/geospatial/dart/geobase/README.md

-The `CoordRefSys` class introduced in the section about [coordinate reference systems](#coordinate-reference-systems) has the `swapXY` getter that tells how axis order should be handled for a certain coordinate reference system when dealing with external data representations (like the current specification of GeoJSON) that do not specify a generic axis order for alternative coordinate reference systems.
+The `CoordRefSys` class introduced in the section about [coordinate reference systems](#coordinate-reference-systems) has the `swapXY` method that tells how axis order should be handled for a certain coordinate reference system when dealing with external data representations (like the current specification of GeoJSON) that do not specify a generic axis order for alternative coordinate reference systems.